Balloons, candy floss and carousels turn Vienna’s cathedral square into an old-fashioned town fair at the Steffl Kirtag.

 (Cathedral and carousel)

-The Steffl Kirtag takes its name from the cathedral that towers over the booths: Steffl is the affectionate nickname used by the Viennese for Stephansdom.
-The first fair actually took place in 2002 at the 50th anniversary of the reopening of the cathedral after its post-WWII rebuild.
+The Stefflkirtag takes its name from the cathedral that towers over the booths: Steffl is the affectionate nickname used by the Viennese for Stephansdom.

 So what can you expect?

-Think of the Steffl Kirtag as a little like a Christmas market, with arts and crafts, food, drink, a carousel, and all-round general merriment.
+Think of the Kirtag as a little like a Christmas market, with arts and crafts, food, drink, a carousel, and all-round general merriment.
 But no Santas or pressure to buy gifts that will wrap easily and keep until December 25th.

 The cathedral plays a special role in the Kirtag, too, with services, performances and special guided tours typical during the ten days or so of the event.

-2024 dates, tickets & tips
+2025 dates, tickets & tips

 How to get to the Kirtag

 Rather conveniently, the Stephansplatz subway station (on the U1 and U3 lines) brings you out right in front of the cathedral.
-Or take the 1A, 2A or 3A buses to the stop of the same name.
+Or take the 1A, 2A or 3A old town buses to the stop of the same name.

-Address: Stephansplatz, 1010 Vienna | Website
+Address: Stephansplatz, 1010 Vienna